 All right, so I know I shouldn’t be surprised.
-I’ve seen it work on my garden pests, as in the previous blog on spraying for aphids.
+I’ve seen it work on my garden pests, as in the previous blog on spraying for aphids and other insects.
 However, there’s something about ants that always makes me think they’re invincible.
 I really don’t mind ants outside.
 I mean the black ants, of course.
 Fortunately, I haven’t found red ants in my yard.
 The black ants don’t bother my plants too much, knock on wood.
 They’re good cleaner-uppers.
 They even aerate the soil a bit.
 I’ve also heard someone say that southern California is built on one big anthill, so you can’t really try to get rid of them.

 However, inside my house is another matter.
 Inside, they give me the heebie-jeebies.
 Even moreso than spiders, earwigs, or sowbugs.
 I guess it’s because spiders are usually solo, they don’t travel around the house too much, and they eat other bugs.
 Earwigs are pretty isolated too, inside.
 And sowbugs are just so slow and funny when they ball up, that who can really dislike them entirely?
 Ants inside are another story.